Ryan Crouser: 2024: Gold medalist in Glasgow and Paris

 In February, Crouser won his fourth national title in the indoor shot put at the 2024 USA Indoor Track and Field Championships in Albuquerque, with a mark of 22.80 m.
 This throw qualified him for the 2024 World Athletics Indoor Championship, where he put the shot 22.77 m to win the first World Indoor Championship of his career.
 Crouser's throw was 70 cm farther than the second-place finisher, Tom Walsh.
 At the 2024 Olympic Trials in June, Crouser won his seventh national title in the shot put, defeating second-place finisher Joe Kovacs and earning another berth to the Olympic Games.

 At the 2024 Olympic Games, Crouser won the shot put, becoming the first athlete to win gold medals in the event at three consecutive Games.
 The victory came after Crouser dealt with injury earlier in the year.
 Marcus Thompson of The Athletic wrote: "What makes this one extra special is Crouser, at one point this year, thought his career was over".

 2025: Threepeat at Worlds

 Crouser spearheaded the creation of the World Shot Put Series, with the inaugural event taking place in April 2025.
 The event featured a unique format, in which athletes needed to best competitors to avoid eliminations.
 Crouser finished fifth in the competition.

-At the 2025 World Championships, Crouser defended his title with his fifth throw at 22.34 m, which made him one of only two athletes (after Werner Günthör) to win three consecutive gold medal at the Worlds in this event.
+At the 2025 World Championships, Crouser defended his title with his fifth throw at 22.34 m, which made him one of only two athletes (after Werner Günthör) to win three consecutive gold medals at the Worlds in this event.